General Assembly one sheeter – Bahrain Software Engineering Immersive

-What was done- This brand bible was developed for a black-owned, woman-owned beauty brand that's set to launch in Target stores in Q1 of 2022 (name is being withheld until official launch).
+What was done- This brand Bible was developed for Thread Beauty, a black-owned, woman-owned beauty brand that launched in Target stores in 2022.

 Why it matters- Initially, the ask was to provide the brand with product taglines, brand taglines and a well-articulated mission statement.
 However, after having a deep-dive conversation with the CEO and her team, I realized that they were working from some assumptions about their Gen Z BIPOC target audience and needed clarity in order to truly resonate.
 So to ensure that they had a unique voice in the beauty product space, I did extensive research, from snapshots of their competitors, to the latest trends popular within their target audience, from music, to fashion, to slang and linguistic patterns in speech and text.
 Then, using the insights I gathered, in addition to the taglines and mission statement, I created three multilayered brand persona narratives (two included here) that embodied the traits of their target audience.
 This was important because it created a blueprint for unique marketing approaches and avenues that they can take to catch the attention of their audience top of funnel.
 I also rounded out their brand bible with some takeaways to help them build their presence and engage with their target audience through social media.

 Gen Z (and BIPOCs especially) are very wary of brands that come across as inauthentic.
-With my research and brand bible foundation, this beauty brand can launch on solid footing.
+With my research and brand bible foundation and campaign and web copy, this beauty brand was able to launch on solid footing.

 Getting Back to Business: